atooms-mirror/atooms/README.md

 Atooms
 ======

-This is atooms - a high-level framework for atomistic simulations.
+This is atooms - a framework for atomistic simulations.
 It enables development of simulation and analysis tools using a natural, expressive language.
 This is achieved by splitting code into high-level layers written in python and efficient backends in C, CUDA or Fortran.

 Quick start
 -----------